Mie-tronics supermodes and symmetry breaking in nonlocal metasurfaces: Fundamentals of Mie-tronics

 \subsection{Beyond Bloch bands: Anti-bonding and bonding supermodes}

-Figure~\ref{F3}(a) presents the Purcell-factor spectrum for the configuration shown in the inset, where a magnetic dipole $m_x$ couples to a $5\times5$ array of spheres.
-Two distinct bands appear, each containing well-defined supermodes labeled $A_1$, $A_2$, and $B_1$.
-The $A_1$ and $B_1$ modes correspond to the $\Gamma$- and $M$-point edges of the anti-bonding ($A$) and bonding ($B$) Bloch bands in Fig.~\ref{F3}(d), which emerge in the limit of an infinite array.
+Figure~\ref{F3}(a) presents the Purcell-factor spectrum for the configuration shown in the inset, where a MD source $m_x$ couples to a $5\times5$ array of spheres.
+Two distinct families of collective resonances appear on either side of the peak wavelength (1542 nm) of the intrinsic MD mode shown in Fig.~\ref{F2}.
+Each family contains well-defined supermodes labeled $A_1$, $A_2$, and $B_1$.
+The $A_1$ and $B_1$ supermodes correspond to the $\Gamma$- and $M$-point edges of the anti-bonding ($A$) and bonding ($B$) Bloch bands in Fig.~\ref{F3}(d), which emerge in the limit of an infinite array.
+In the photonic-crystal framework, $A_1$ and $B_1$ correspond to a guided resonance and a guided mode, respectively.
 To obtain the dispersions in Fig.~\ref{F3}(d), the dipole $m_x$ is positioned at the sphere center, and Bloch boundary conditions are applied along the $y$ and $z$ directions.

-Because the multipole modes are orthogonal, the source initially excites only the intrinsic MD resonance, for which the internal field at the sphere center is determined by the MD amplitude $\eta_x = \sqrt{\tfrac{3}{8\pi}} \lambda H_x$, where $H_x$ is the local magnetic field~\cite{Hoang2022high}.
-Optical coupling across the Bloch boundaries subsequently induces higher-order multipoles, capturing multiple-scattering processes in the lattice.
-As a result, the calculated band-edge wavelengths align precisely with the observed supermodes~\cite{Hoang2020collective}.
+Because the multipole modes form an orthogonal basis, the source initially excites only the MD resonance.
+For this mode, the internal field at the sphere center is determined by the induced MD moment $\eta_x = \sqrt{\tfrac{3}{8\pi}} \lambda H_x$, where $H_x$ is the local magnetic field~\cite{Hoang2022high}.
+The field in each unit cell, however, generally contains contributions from multiple multipoles due to inter-particle coupling.
+Linton \textit{et al.} combined multipole expansions with Bloch boundary conditions to describe such multipolar interactions in periodic lattices~\cite{Linton2013electromagnetic}.
+This semianalytical approach explains the quantitative agreement between photonic-crystal band-edge simulations and Mie-tronics supermodes in sufficiently large arrays~\cite{Hoang2020collective}.
+This agreement holds even though Mie-tronics is formulated in three-dimensional, fully open systems with an infinite number of radiation channels.